 EWHAI does not have a campus police department or campus security department, or any one on campus with law enforcement authority or jurisdiction to make arrests or investigate alleged criminal offenses.
-We encourage all students, faculty, staff and others - including clinic clientele - to report any crime which has occurred at our campus to one of the school administrators designated "responsible employees" (they responsible for reporting incidents brought to their attention) or a Campus Security Authority (CSA-persons that students/faculty/staff should report criminal offenses) as quickly as possible, who are EWHAI Administrators that will notify the local police department as soon as it has been determined a crime may have been committed.
+We encourage all students, faculty, staff and others - including clinic clientele - to report any crime which has occurred at our campus to the campus director designated "responsible employees" (they responsible for reporting incidents brought to their attention) as quickly as possible, who are EWHAI Administrators that will notify the local police department as soon as it has been determined a crime may have been committed.
 "Campus Security Authority" persons are as follows:

-Dr. Xiping Zhou,Owner/President (Chief Administrative Officer, Campus Security Authority)414-405-1688drxzhou@gmail.comTerri Gomez,School Administrator
+Dr. Xiping Zhou,Owner/President (Chief Administrative Officer, Campus Security Authority)414-405-1688drxzhou@gmail.comBruce SunCampus Director414-312-7929bruce.sun@acupressureschool.com